Position

 What does a Hair Stylist do?

 A Hair Stylist creates and maintains hairstyles for clients.
 They work in salons, offering services like haircuts, coloring, and styling.
 Hair Stylists use scissors, combs, and styling tools.
-They listen to clients' needs and suggest styles that suit their preferences.
-They also keep up with the latest trends in hair fashion.
-Hair Stylists ensure that each client leaves happy with their new look.
+They also apply hair treatments to improve hair health.
+They listen to clients' needs and suggest styles that suit them.
+Hair Stylists keep up with the latest trends to offer modern looks.

 View Hair Stylist jobs nearby